GowNanSA/GowNanSA/README.md

 # Greetings Mortals :>

 ## Plutonium is my favorite vegetable!

-# The About Page
+Just kidding!
+This is actually my about page.
 I am Gowri (She/Her), a current computer science student!
 I mainly enjoy doing research and learning new things, as well as using computer science in other fields of science and research.
 Right now, I am experimenting a lot with different projects and work!

 I mostly post my schoolwork, research, and personal code projects here which may be private due to academic privacy stuff, but I am looking forward to sharing more of my publicly available work in the future!
 I have mostly done research and even have a published paper, and I am interested in pursuing more research as well as a variety of software positions.
 I like working with data and understanding how computer systems can be used in different sciences.
 I also really like space because space is cool.
 Feel free to reach out to me on LinkedIn!